hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

         "deployWaitTime": "300",
         "invokeWaitTime": "100"
         }

+  - `type` defines the version of {{site.data.conrefs.hlf_full}} that you will connect to.
+To connect to {{site.data.conrefs.hlf_full}} v1.0-alpha is must be `hlfv1`.
+  - `orderers` is an array of objects which describe the orderes to communicate with.
+Within `orderers`, you must define the `url` of each orderer.
+If you are connecting via TLS, all `url` properties in your connection profile must begin with `grpcs://` and must also contain the correct TLS certificate in the `cert` property.
+  - `peers` is an array of objects describing the peers to communicate with.
+Each `peer` must have a defined `requestURL` and a defined `eventURL`.
+If you are connecting using TLS, each `peer` must also have the correct TLS certificate in the `cert` property.

+  - Each instance of the `cert` property should contain the correct TLS certificate string in PEM format.
+Multiple certificates can be placed in each `cert` property.

+        -----BEGIN CERTIFICATE----- ... -----END CERTIFICATE-----

+  - `mspid` is the Membership Service Provider ID of your organization.
+It is associated with the enrollment id that you will use to interact with the business network.
+  - `deployWaitTime` is an optional property which sets a wait time for a response before timing out when attempting to deploy your business network.
+  - `invokeWaitTime` is an optional property which sets a wait time for a response before timing out when invoking a transaction or making a query request.

   *Please note: If you are connecting to an instance of {{site.data.conrefs.hlf_full}} v1.0 the `keyValStore` property must be `home/.hfc-key-store`*